h2oai/h2ogpt/README.md

 ```bash
 python generate.py --base_model=h2oai/h2ogpt-oasst1-512-20b
 ```
-The numbers 256 and 512 indicate the cutoff lengths (in tokens) used for fine-tuning.
+The numbers `256` and `512` in the model names indicate the cutoff lengths (in tokens) used for fine-tuning.
 Shorter values generally result in faster training and more focus on the last part of the provided input text (consisting of prompt and answer).

 More information about the models can be found on [H2O.ai's HuggingFace page](https://huggingface.co/h2oai/).